Soupedenuit/chess-web-api/README.md

 chessAPI.dispatch(chessAPI.getPlayerCompleteMonthlyArchives, printResults, ["andyruwruw", 2019, 10], {}, ["callback parameter"]);
 ```

-If you inicialize your **ChessWebAPI** with the queue enabled, you can still call any of the regular functions without using the queue.
+If you initialize your **ChessWebAPI** with the queue enabled, you can still call any of the regular functions without using the queue.

 ```
 var ChessWebAPI = require('chess-web-api');